SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Applejack wipes off her mouth and exits the bathroom to find Twilight Sparkle.

-"What's going on Twilight?
+"What's going on, Twilight?
 Does this have to do with Pinkie?
-I swear I saw her in my mirror right before you showed up."
+I swear just I saw her in the mirror right before you showed up."

 Twilight explains everything to Applejack as she leads her into the living room.
 They sit down on the couch and Twilight levitates a mirror in front of them.